crazyball/sandbox-test-01/README.md

 ## Todo (improvements)

+- Use of AMQP / Redis or equivalent for asynchronous actions (stats calculation etc.)
+- Store leaderboards in REDIS (way much efficient than sql, method used a lot in gaming code)
+- Better DDD directories split (Application, InfrastructureBundle, Core, UIBundle)
-- Docker implementation
+- Docker implementation (to work on the same environment as preprod / prod app)
 - Use of more specific Exceptions names instead of RuntimeException
+- Use of ParamFetcher on controller to fill DTOs
 - Use of API Platform (not used here to see some coding methods)
-- Use of ParamFetcher on controller to fill DTOs
-- Use of AMQP / Redis or equivalent for asynchronous actions (stats calculation etc.)
-- Better DDD directories split (Application, InfrastructureBundle, Core, UIBundle)
 - Add Swagger and/or Nelmio APIDoc (implemented with API Platform)
-- HATEOS hypermedia implementation to cover full RESTFUL levels
+- HATEOS hypermedia implementation to cover full RESTFUL levels (implemented with API Platform)
-- Authentication (Oauth2)
+- Authentication (Oauth2) (implemented with API Platform)